-We publish information regarding our gender pay gap on an annual basis, and the information is based on a snapshot date of 31 March each year, as per national requirements.
+The government requires us to submit and publish information regarding our gender pay gap on an annual basis, and the information is based on a snapshot date of 31 March each year.
 This report summarises the key findings of the report.

 This is the information we submit nationally, which details our gender split against four quartiles: